Is it legal to have two home insurance policies In Texas

 Can a home be insured under two policies In Texas

 In Texas, you can legally have more than one home insurance policy.
-But before doing so, it’s important to know the rules and regulations.
+But before doing so, knowing the rules and regulations is important.

 What Are the Regulations Surrounding Dual Insurance?